-The proposed \quekno\ benchmark construction method runs in linear time in the number of gates.
-However, it calls a subgraph isomorphism algorithm to check if a glink is strong (line~8 of Alg.~\ref{alg:quekno}), which is not polynomial in the number of qubits.
-This is not a serious problem for the following reasons: first, benchmark construction is done offline; second, we are only interested in near-term quantum devices with up to 1000 qubits, for which subgraph isomorphism can be checked efficiently by algorithms such as VF2; third, we only need to refute a subgraph isomorphism, which is usually much easier than confirming it; fourth, we could set a time-out and repeat the procedure several times; lastly, dropping the requirement that each glink being strong doesn't change the `known near-optimal ratio'; instead, it only decreases the possibility that this ratio is close to its exact optimal ratio.
+\textbf{Scalability:} The proposed \qknob\ benchmark construction method operates in time linear to the number of gates.
+However, it requires a subgraph isomorphism check to determine whether a glink is strong (line~8 of Alg.~\ref{alg:quekno}), which is not polynomial in the number of qubits.
+This limitation is manageable for two reasons.
+First, near-term quantum devices typically have no more than several thousand qubits, for which subgraph isomorphism can be checked efficiently.
+Second, the construction method often only needs to disprove a subgraph isomorphism, which is computationally easier than proving it.
+For example, it takes about 200 seconds to generate a 900-qubit \qknob\ circuit on $Grid(30,30)$ with permutation type `opt2', graph\_size 450, qubit gate ratio 1.5, and target transformation cost 10.